-I actually think that Yeeyan’s ten mistake list, slightly modified, would make a good list of why Chinese companies are having so much difficulty making it in the United States.
+I actually think that Yeeyan’s ten mistakes list, slightly modified, would make a good list of why Chinese companies are having so much difficulty making it in the United States.
 Here’s that list:

 What do you think?

-UPDATE: The Off The Record Blog did a mighty fine post on this, entitled, “High Road to China: Low Road to the West,” saying that taking the high road in both China and the United States is the best way to success.
+UPDATE: The Off The Record Blog did a mighty fine post on this, entitled, “High Road to China: Low Road to the West,” [site no longer exists] saying that taking the high road in both China and the United States is the best way to success.